Agoric/documentation/CONTRIBUTING.md

 ```shell
 yarn docs:build
 ```
+The resulting build assets can be found in `/dist` in the project root.

 4. **Run**: To run a local server and see your changes in real time, run:
 ```shell
 yarn docs:dev